jxuan101/Quick-and-Simple/README.md

 # Quick-and-Simple
 ## **Dear fellow lazy people,**
+_Note: This is made for the purpose of a quick and simple search and not for advanced searches.
+You still gotta do work for those._

 Let me lay out a scenario for you.
 Imagine that you had just started up your PC.
 You now want to watch a Youtube video or go on Google.
 To do that, you must
 1. Open your browser.
 2. Click on the search bar (assuming you don't use Google Chrome or a favorites feature of any browser).